internetofwater/geoconnex.us/namespaces/ref/README.md

 This is a community identifier namespace.
 It is to be used for shared identifiers for thematic collections of features.

+Deployment for reference features is at [this repository](https://github.com/internetofwater/reference.geoconnex.us)

-PIDs in this namespace will follow the pattern:
+PIDs in this namespace follow the pattern:
 `/ref/{featuretype}/{id}`

 Where {featuretype} is the thematic type.